j-2k/GraphicsWebsite/README.md

 # GraphicsWebsite
 Website that is mainly contained with graphics mainly powered by Typescript &amp; ThreeJS.
 This is mainly just a fun project to fiddle around with TypeScript &amp; Graphics.
+I might make it another portfolio site but im not sure yet.
+I'm mainly going to use the projects displayed on the [threejs](https://threejs.org/) website for reference.

 # Building & Running The Project
 I worked on this in VSC as my editor and it requires the following installed: